 The Big Hole Watershed is home to both black bears (Ursus americanus) and the occasional grizzly bear (Ursus arctos horibilis).

-BHWC will help prepare Big Hole residents for the expansion of grizzly bears into our community by providing educational opportunities, conflict reduction programs, and access to necessary tools like bear-resistant garbage cans and bear spray.
-People will accept grizzlies on the landscape if they experience limited negative interactions (losses) with them, and the best way to prevent negative interactions is to be proactive in preparing residents to coexist with these bears successfully.
+BHWC is preparing Big Hole residents for the expansion of grizzly bears into our watershed by providing educational opportunities, conflict reduction programs, and access to necessary tools like bear-resistant garbage cans and bear spray.